Nela4Science/Covid-19/README.md

 # Covid-19 CT Preprocessing and 3D Scans Visualization

 In this Jupiter Notebook I go through some useful preprocessing steps for dicom data.

-I use the COVID-19 CT Dataset from the Kaggle Competition, which was lunched
+Dataset: COVID-19 CT Dataset from the Kaggle Competition, which was lunched